ppy/osu-wiki/wiki/Glossary/en.md

 For osu!catch, this can be done by catching fruit and drops.

-A sizeable part of the bar is also depleted in case of a miss.
+For all game modes (expect osu!taiko), a sizeable part of the bar is also depleted in case of a miss.

 ### Local song offset